Kello/elegraf-influxdb-grafana/README.md

 # Docker Image with Telegraf, InfluxDB and Grafana
-This is a Docker image based on the [Docker Image with Telegraf (StatsD), InfluxDB and Grafana](https://github.com/samuelebistoletti/docker-statsd-influxdb-grafana) from [Samuele Bistoletti](https://github.com/samuelebistoletti) and [Docker Image with InfluxDB and Grafana](https://github.com/philhawthorne/docker-influxdb-grafana) from [Phil Hawthorne](https://github.com/philhawthorne).
-The main purpose of this image is to be used to show data from a Domoticz installation and Synology NAS, which hosted this image.
+This is a Docker image based on the [Docker Image with Telegraf, InfluxDB and Grafana] from [Arthur Kono](https://github.com/artlov/docker-telegraf-influxdb-grafana) The main purpose of this image is to be used for personal lab.

 The main points of this image are:

 * Persistence is supported via mounting volumes to a Docker container.
 * Grafana will store its data in SQLite files instead of a MySQL table on the container, so MySQL is not installed.
-* Added snmp packages and Synology NAS MIBS.

 ## Versions

 * Ubuntu:            20.04
-* InfluxDB:          1.8.3
+* InfluxDB:          1.8.10
-* Chronograf:        1.8.9.1
+* Chronograf:        1.9.1
-* Telegraf:          1.16.3
+* Telegraf:          1.20.4-1
-* Grafana:           7.3.5
+* Grafana:           7.5.12

 ## Quick Start